Ship leaks more oil off Mauritius as calls for answers grow - RFI

 Mauritius declared an unprecedented environmental emergency last week.

-France and Japan have responded to the Indian Ocean island's call for help, along with thousands of ordinary Mauritians who volunteered day and night to clean sludge from the picturesque tropical coastline.
+France and Japan have responded to the Indian Ocean island's call for help, along with thousands of Mauritians who volunteered day and night to clean sludge from powder-blue waters that have long been a favourite among honeymooners and tourists.

 Salvage crews raced against the clock, with the boat threatening to split in two, to pump almost 3,000 tonnes of remaining fuel off the boat.

-While the boat's reservoirs were successfully emptied on Wednesday, preventing further massive damage, some of the remaining 100 tonnes of oil stored elsewhere on the boat began to leak on Friday.
+While the boat's reservoirs were successfully emptied on Wednesday, preventing further devastation, some of the remaining 100 tonnes of oil from the cargo hold began to leak on Friday, according to a statement from the national crisis committee on the disaster.

-"Since this morning the water has again turned black around the Wakashio," said fisherman Alain Francois.
+"According to experts this kind of leakage was expected and is due to the bending and twisting of the vessel," said the statement.

-"Authorities tell us it is the waves entering the boat which is removing the fuel in the hold."
+Fisherman Alain Francois said earlier Friday that "the water has again turned black" around the ship.

 The spill is an ecological and economic disaster for Mauritius, which relies heavily on tourism.